-Mapping and prospecting in 2009 focused on finding more Quartz Diorite (QD) outcrops within the southern part of the property and thus better outlining the QD-hosting Sudbury Breccia zone.
+Mapping and prospecting in 2009 focused on finding more Quartz Diorite (QD) outcrops within the southern part of the property.

 In 2010, Attila Péntek (Project Geologist) and Györgyi Tuba (Field Geologist) filled in gaps of mapping in the southern portion of claim 1225797 at 1:2,000.
 Stripping of moss was performed on many earlier mapped outcrops to find additional exposures of Sudbury Breccia and Quartz Diorite.
-A total of 7 samples (+ 1 standard) were taken for geochemical analysis from the QD, the host Sudbury Breccia matrix, diabase and unknown mafic rocks units.
-Between September 27 and October 4, six days where spent with high pressure washing of three selected outcrops where QD was found in earlier years.
+They also spent six days high pressure washing on three selected outcrops where QD was found in earlier years.
 The outcrops were cleared of shallow overburden and moss cover.
 Washing the outcrops resulted in a better understanding of the occurrence and emplacement mechanism of QD on the property.

 In July 2013, Wallbridge contracted Geotech Ltd. to fly a VTEM survey over the Rudy's Lake property.
-Three very weakly anomalous zones were detected (Figure 9).
+Three very weakly anomalous zones were detected.